CHRIST THE DELIVERER: THREE (EXCERPT OF BEHOLD MY SERVANT!)

 The Church of Christ, being the Body of the Servant of the Lord, is to be filled with the Spirit of God.

-And the spirit of the Lord shall rest upon him, the spirit of wisdom and understanding, the spirit of counsel and might, the spirit of knowledge and of the fear of the Lord; (Isaiah 11:2)
+The Spirit of the LORD shall rest upon Him, the Spirit of wisdom and understanding, the Spirit of counsel and might, the Spirit of knowledge and of the fear of the LORD.
+(Isaiah 11:2)

 It is the will of God that the Church, the Body of Christ, be filled with these several aspects and abilities of the Spirit of God.
 The reason we do not possess the fullness of the Spirit of God is that we do not beseech God in Jesus’ name for the Spirit.
 When we ask, seek, and knock, diligently, consistently, and continuously, never, never ceasing, then God will give to us the fullness of the anointing God’s Word promises to the Servant of the Lord.